 White County, Tennessee

-For decades, our nationally-recognized and award-winning team has been privileged to represent the residents of Sparta and all of White County when they have been injured due to someone's carelessness.
+For more than four decades, our nationally-recognized and award-winning team has been privileged to represent the residents of Sparta and all of White County when they have been injured due to someone's carelessness.
 Our goals are simple: to hold the careless person responsible and get you the most money reasonably possible in the shortest amount of time.
 By doing so, we can help you put your life back together after an accident and maybe even prevent future accidents.

 Types of Cases We Handle In White County